-• Cable coverings for telephone line and power lines to prevent mechanical injury.
+- Cable coverings for telephone lines and power lines to prevent mechanical injury.

-• Radiation shielding, implemented around X-ray equipment and nuclear reactors – in the form of shielding cements, neoprene-lead fabric, ceramic mortars, paints (Chemtree 82) and other plastic composite structures.
+- Radiation shielding, implemented around X-ray equipment and nuclear reactors – in the form of shielding cement, neoprene-lead fabric, ceramic mortars, paints (Chemtree 82), and other plastic composite structures.

 Lead compounds are used for:

-• Lead sulphide (PbS), may be used as a filler in missiles, due to its sensitivity to heat rays.
+- Lead sulfide (PbS), may be used as a filler in missiles, due to its sensitivity to heat rays.

-• Lead dioxide or lead peroxide (PbO2), a brown powder, is used in matches, dyes, and pyrotechnics, as a mordant and as an oxidising agent.
+- Lead dioxide or lead peroxide (PbO2), a brown powder, is used in matches, dyes, and pyrotechnics, as a mordant and as an oxidizing agent.